Azure/azure-functions-sql-extension/README.md

 ## Known Issues

+### Output Bindings
 - Output bindings against tables with columns of data types `NTEXT`, `TEXT`, or `IMAGE` are not supported and data upserts will fail.
 These types [will be removed](https://docs.microsoft.com/sql/t-sql/data-types/ntext-text-and-image-transact-sql) in a future version of SQL Server and are not compatible with the `OPENJSON` function used by this Azure Functions binding.
+- Output bindings execution order is not deterministic ([azure-webjobs-sdk#1025](https://github.com/Azure/azure-webjobs-sdk/issues/1025)) and so the order that data is upserted is not guaranteed.
+This can be problematic if, for example, you upsert rows to two separate tables with one having a foreign key reference to another.
+The upsert will fail if the dependent table does its upsert first.

+    Some options for working around this :
+    * Have multiple functions, with dependent functions being triggered by the initial functions (through a trigger binding or other such method)
+    * Use [dynamic (imperative)](https://learn.microsoft.com/azure/azure-functions/functions-bindings-expressions-patterns#binding-at-runtime) bindings (.NET only)
+    * Use [IAsyncCollector](https://learn.microsoft.com/azure/azure-functions/functions-dotnet-class-library?tabs=v2%2Ccmd#writing-multiple-output-values) and call `FlushAsync` in the order desired (.NET only)

+### Input Bindings
 - Input bindings against tables with columns of data types 'DATETIME', 'DATETIME2', or 'SMALLDATETIME' will assume that the values are in UTC format.
 - For Java Functions using Output bindings against a table with columns of data types 'DATETIME', 'DATETIME2', or 'SMALLDATETIME', use java.util.Date type to ensure the datetime is formatted correctly.

+### Trigger Bindings
 - Trigger bindings will exhibit undefined behavior if the SQL table schema gets modified while the user application is running, for example, if a column is added, renamed or deleted or if the primary key is modified or deleted.
 In such cases, restarting the application should help resolve any errors.

 ## Telemetry